tgihf/cyber-reference-notes/windows/active-directory/techniques/no-users-no-passwords.md

 An attacker can exploit this behavior to determine valid users on the domain.

 Use [[kerbrute#Enumerate valid domain usernames via Kerberos|kerbrute]] for this.

+---

+## Exploit Domain-Joined SQL Server

+If you have SQL command execution on a Microsoft SQL Server that is joined to the domain, you can [[mssql#Enumerate SQL Server Logins|enumerate SQL server logins]] and [[mssql#Enumerate Domain Principals|enumerate domain principals]].